himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 feature set, it needed to run as a Chrome or Firefox plugin.
 As someone who often uses alternative web browsers (like [qutebrowser](https://qutebrowser.org)), or works on headless machines, I try not to use applications that exist solely as a FireFox/Chome app.
-I'm also not a fan of pure website-apps in general.
+I am also not a fan of pure website-apps in general.

 So, as the I watched others switch password managers amongst the acquisition hype, one switch I remember seeing was Chris Fischer of the Linux Action Show.
-In episode 387 of LAS, Chris and Noah discussed LastPass alternatives, and Chris highlighted his switch to [pass](https://www.youtube.com/watch?v=OfgZ5Fh-NfE&feature=youtu.be&t=4935).
+In episode 387 of LAS, Chris and Noah (his co-host) discussed LastPass alternatives, and Chris highlighted his switch to [pass](https://www.youtube.com/watch?v=OfgZ5Fh-NfE&feature=youtu.be&t=4935).
 While I don't think he kept with the system long-term...
 I have.